hendriknielaender/double-trouble/data/blog/analyzing-gitlab-metrics-sqlite-grafana-guide.md

 ---
 publishDate: "Mar 12 2024"
 title: "How to dive deep into Gitlab Metrics with SQLite and Grafana"
-description: "Follow along as we showcase a recent dive into gitlab jobs metrics."
+description: "Follow along our recent analysis of GitLab jobs metrics using SQLite and Grafana with our step-by-step guide.
+Enhance your CI/CD pipeline analysis today."
 image: "~/assets/images/thumbnails/gitlab-job-analysis.jpg"
 imageCreditUrl: https://labs.openai.com
 tags: [GitLab, CI/CD, DevOps, pipeline, automation]